stevenjhomem/stevenjhomem/README.md

 - Interactively learn about my past working experiences: [My Professional Portfolio](https://stevenjhomem.dev)

-- 📄 Know about my experiences [https://docs.google.com/document/d/16KWzcQGSUxSWBZrgoUnTye2oNe_LOWDhvi5BG-SfIr0/edit?usp=sharing](https://docs.google.com/document/d/16KWzcQGSUxSWBZrgoUnTye2oNe_LOWDhvi5BG-SfIr0/edit?usp=sharing)
+- 📄 Know about my experiences [My Professional Resume](https://docs.google.com/document/d/16KWzcQGSUxSWBZrgoUnTye2oNe_LOWDhvi5BG-SfIr0/edit?usp=sharing)

 - ⚡ Fun fact **I actually really enjoyed Real Analysis.
 It is dry as can be.
 It is not a steak, so it needs no steak sauce to still be saucy.**